Computer Crimes Lawyer

 - Counterfeit and contraband fraud

 - Insurance fraud, including health insurance criminal charges

 - Telemarketing fraud

-Mr. Dudley also uses an unusual approach for helping clients accused of white collar crimes.
+Mr. Dudley also uses an unusual approach to helping clients accused of white-collar crimes.
 Rather than charging exorbitant hourly fees, Mr. Dudley will propose one flat charge for all of his services in your case.

 Computer Crimes: Selected Results: